-1. Certify that the confined space in question was tested and found to be safe.

-This certification must include the Entry Supervisor's name, the date, and the name and location of the space.

-2. Post the Confined Space Evaluation Checklist at the most common entryway to the space for review by the workers entering the NON-PERMIT space.

-The Confined Space Evaluation Checklist shall specify the protective measures to be taken upon entry to the space as well as the intervals in which the space's atmosphere must be re-tested.

-3. Ensure that emergency rescue and retrieval equipment are immediately available at the location.
+- 1. Certify that the confined space in question was tested and found to be safe. - This certification must include the Entry Supervisor's name, the date, and the name and location of the space. - Post the Confined Space Evaluation Checklist or Confined Space Classification Form (Gen) at the most common entryway to the space for review by the workers entering the NON-PERMIT space. - The Confined Space Evaluation Checklist or Confined Space Classification Form (Gen) shall specify the protective measures to be taken upon entry to the space as well as the intervals in which the space's atmosphere must be re-tested. - 3.
+Ensure that emergency rescue and retrieval equipment are immediately available at the location.